DiceDB/docs/src/content/docs/commands/DECR.md

 ---
 title: DECR
-description: Documentation for the Redis command DECR
+description: Documentation for the DiceDB command DECR
 ---

-# DiceDB DECR Command Documentation

-## Overview

 The `DECR` command in DiceDB is used to decrement the integer value of a key by one.
 If the key does not exist, it is set to 0 before performing the decrement operation.
 This command is useful for counters and other numerical operations where you need to decrease the value stored at a specific key.